Woman with a smooth forehead after Botox for wrinkles, a key factor in how much the treatment costs.

 Using a very fine needle, your provider will administer a series of small injections.
 Most people describe the sensation as a tiny, quick pinch that lasts only a second.
 Before you know it, the treatment is done—the whole process often takes less than 15 minutes.
 It’s so quick you can easily schedule it during your lunch break.

-Simple Aftercare for the Best Results
+Easy Aftercare Tips for Amazing Results

 What you do after your appointment is just as important as the treatment itself.
 Following a few simple guidelines will help you get the best possible results and ensure the product settles perfectly.
 For the first few hours, try to remain upright and avoid lying down.
 It’s also best to skip any strenuous exercise, saunas, or alcohol for the rest of the day.